randeft-inc/work-sample-python/README.md

 ### Dependency management

 Defaults dependencies are automatically installed when the Dev Container is created.
-If you need to add more dependencies, you can do so by editing the `package.json` file, and then running:
+If you need to add more dependencies, you can do so by editing the `requirements.txt` file, and then running:

-    npm install
+    pip install -r requirements.txt

 ### Unit tests

 Verify that the unit tests run without errors with:

-    npm test unit
+    make test

 Note: for this work sample, we only use unit tests, no integration tests.